convox/convox/install/README.md

 Convox uses [Terraform](https://www.terraform.io/) for installation.

-Go into the relevant subdirectory of this repository and follow the instructions in the `README`:
+Go into the relevant subdirectory of this repository and follow the instructions in the README.

 | Cloud Provider      | Subdirectory     |
 |:--------------------|:-----------------|